magicode/node-reload/README.md

 ===========

-reload apps without loss connections or sessions, good for production or development
+Auto reload apps without loss connections or sessions, good for production or development

 ## Installation